Responding to COVID-19: insight, support and guidance

-International Financial Reporting Standards (IFRS) based code
+International Financial Reporting Standards (IFRS) based Code

-The Code specifies the principles and practices of accounting required to prepare a Statement of Accounts that gives a true and fair view of the financial position and transactions of a local authority.
+The Code specifies the principles and practices of accounting required to prepare a statement of accounts that gives a true and fair view of the financial position and transactions of a local authority.

 Code of Practice on Local Authority Accounting in the United Kingdom 2022/23